Bailey-Chenyb/XML-XSLT/reconstructing/readme.md

 *Notes:**

 - This is an assessed student project.
 This project is about the use of XML to encode documents and to process an output using XSLT.
-CSS is not taken into consideration.
+CSS and validation issues with the HTML are not taken into consideration here.

 - I release this code hoping that others will use and improve on my work.